Can I get car insurance with a criminal record?

 When can I get car insurance from a regular insurance company again?

-How long your criminal record remains registered depends on the type of offense.
-In general, a criminal record often expires after five years and you should be able to obtain insurance from a regular insurance company after just five years.
-However, if you offense was less than eight years ago, you still need to mention it to the insurance company.
-In this case, you could apply for a VOG (Certificate of Good Conduct) to prove that your past does not constitute an objection to insurance.
-The insurer can then decide if they want to insure you.
+How long your criminal record remains on file depends on the type of offense.
+Generally speaking, a criminal record often expires after five years, and after five years you should be able to purchase insurance from a standard insurance company.
+However, if your offense occurred less than 8 years ago, you must still disclose it to the insurer.
+In this case, you could apply for a Certificate of Good Conduct (VOG) to demonstrate that your past does not pose an obstacle to obtaining insurance.
+The insurer can then decide for itself whether it wishes to insure you.

 Taking out De Vereende car insurance?
 Calculate your premium!

-With a criminal record still get auto insurance?
-We would prefer to place you with a regular insurance company.
-Therefore, we are always looking for insurance companies that are willing to accept you at regular rates?
-Is that not possible?
-Then we cooperate with De Vereende.
-They have a broader acceptance policy and therefore accept almost everyone.
-Calculate the premium for your car insurance directly online through De Vereende!
+Want to get car insurance even with a criminal record?
+We’d prefer to place you with a standard insurance company.
+That’s why we’re always looking for insurance companies willing to accept you at standard rates.
+If that doesn’t work out, we partner with De Vereende.
+They have a more flexible underwriting policy and therefore accept almost everyone.
+Calculate your car insurance premium online right now through De Vereende!

-Calculate your car insurance premium directly through De Vereende!
+Calculate your car insurance premium instantly via Vereende!

 To calculate premiums, we need the zip code of the primary driver.
 For private use, the youngest driver must reside at the same address as the applicant.
-For business use, you can enter the company's zip code here.
+In case of business use, you can enter the postal code of the company here.

 Settled in two minutes